COVID-19-electronic-health-system/.github/CODE_OF_CONDUCT.md

-# Code of Conduct for Corona-tracker
+# Code of Conduct for CoronaTracker

 ## Our Pledge